bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 @show{(code '(string-append "sun" "shine"))}

 Type it into @starter-file{editor, the editor}.
-What is its contract?
+What is its Contract?

 <!--
 contract: `string-append :: String, String -> String`